fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 ## Introduction

 This document describes the tasks specified in Fusepool P3 DOW work package 1: Use cases.
-It consists of deliverable D1.1 (Use cases and data specified, data modelled and prepared) and the tasks T1.1, T1.2, T1.3 and T1.4.
+It consists of deliverable D1.1 (Use cases and data specified, data modeled and prepared) and the tasks T1.1, T1.2, T1.3 and T1.4.
 For better readability, this document repeats the basic definition of the tasks according to the DOW.
 All tasks are due in M12.

 The main goal of the Fusepool P3 WP1 is to define use cases with the project partners Provincia Autonoma di Trento (PAT) and Regione Toscana (RET).
 This is needed to make sure that the Fusepool P3 platform provides software that solves real world problems and provides added value for present and potential stakeholders.